Republic of Congo

 Economic Structure

-Agriculture contributes with over 44 % the largest share to Congo's GDP, followed by the service sector (33%) and the industry sector (22.6 %).
+Agriculture contributes a small share to Congo's GDP (9% in 2023), far behind industry (45%) and services (40%).
 Oil rents contribute about 50% to the government's revenues, one of the highest shares in the world.
 This leaves the economy vulnerable to volatilities on international energy markets.
 Other relevant industries in Congo are cement, lumber, brewing, sugar, and palm oil.

 Usage of GSP Preferences